moldis-group/home/positions.md

 - Junior research fellow (JRF): M.Sc. in Chemistry/Physics or B.Tech in a suitable discipline.
 A valid CSIR/GATE score.
 - Postdoctoral research associates (PDRA): Ph.D. in Chemistry/Physics or a suitable discipline.

-Please send your application email with resume to [ramakrishnan@tifrh.res.in](ramakrishnan@tifrh.res.in).
+Please send your application email with resume to [ramakrishnan@tifrh.res.in](ramakrishnan@tifrh.res.in)